erwin1/homecontrol/README.md

 This project automates EV charging using the following constraints:
 - use as much self-produced solar energy as possible
 - limit grid usage at peak hours
+- charge using power grid in off hours until a configured battery level
-- keep the "15 min peak" as low as possible (Belgian 'capaciteitstarief')
+- but keep the "15 minute peak" as low as possible (Belgian 'capaciteitstarief')

+Example: using the following settings
+- Mode: `OPTIMAL`
+- Charge limit from grid: `50%`
+- Peak strategy: `DYNAMIC_UNLIMITED`

+The EV will charge up until 50% using grid power, dynmically limiting the 15 minute peak value to this month's current peak value (so charging won't account for extra peak value).
+And next to that, use solar power only to charge the remaining capacity.

 On a high level, it works like this: